 To make this simple cup of coffee, you pour hot water over the special coffee grounds and stir until it dissolves.
 It’s used to make the recently popular Dalgona coffee which is just instant coffee, white sugar, and hot water that is whipped.

 French Press is an immersion coffee maker.
-You simply steep grounds in boiling water and them filter.
+You simply steep the grounds in boiling water and then filter.

 Coffee is brewed in two different chambers where vacuum and pressure work together.

 The Siphon heats and cools the water gases from the carafe chamber to the infusion chamber and back again until finely brewed coffee is made.

 The only way my dad will drink it, black coffee is just simply coffee beans steeped in water and served hot.
 Proper name: cafe noir.

 The only way I will drink coffee black is if I brew using the Pour Over method.

 It’s said to have originated in World War II.
 Soldiers would add water to their coffee to make it last longer.
 It diluted the espresso without losing caffeine.
 To make this, you add 3 ounces of hot water to 1 shot of espresso.

 Although it is similar to the Americano, it originated in Australia and New Zealand having more crema than the americano.
 To make this, you add 2 shots of espresso to 3 ounces of hot water.

 It is one ounce of highly concentrated coffee that may seem simple, but is very difficult to perfect.
 It is the foundation for most coffee drinks like lattes and macchiatos.